enonic/lib-util/README.md

 }
 ```

-These 4 libraries were available in an application using lib-util`
+These 4 libraries were available in an application using `lib-util`
 via transitive dependency.
 From now on you will have to explicitly
-include them in the app if you need to use them in the code:
+include them in the app if you are using `lib-util`:

 ```
 dependencies {